Historical heritage

 Château Louise de La Vallière

-Our work began with a detailed measured architectural survey and a series of meetings with the chief architect and the mayor of Reugny.
-We were particularly impressed by the well-structured system France has established for working with listed heritage buildings.
-The owners received from the municipality a list of licensed architects and selected one to prepare a condition assessment report of the château.
+Our work began with a detailed architectural survey and a series of meetings with the lead architect and the mayor of Reugny.
+We were greatly impressed by the well-structured system France has developed for working with cultural heritage monuments.
+The owner received from the municipality a list of licensed architects and selected one to prepare a condition report for the building.

 Svestari' tomb